nathanq95/bitsy/README.md

-# habit-service
+# bitsy
-services data to/from habit database
+A habit forming app